 This course has in-person meetings twice weekly, all of which students must attend.
 These meetings will be split into a first half (approx. 30 mins), followed by a 5 minute break, followed by the remaining time (approx. 40 mins).
-The first half will consist of student presentations.
-The second half will consist of students working in groups on the unit exercises, with the instructor offering help and guidance as needed.
-Following exams, the two halves will be in reverse order.
+The first half will consist of student presentations, while the second half will consist of students working in groups on the unit exercises, with the instructor offering help and guidance as needed.